 6) Silver jewellery

-So if you make a product that fits any of the categories above, then you will need to make sure that you are following the Government's guidelines no matter how much of a hobby it is that you have.
-As soon as you exchange a product for money you must be following the correct guidelines and legislation.
+So if you make a product that fits any of the categories above, then you will need to make sure that you are following the Government's guidelines.
+Please be aware that as soon as you exchange a product for money you must be following the correct guidelines and legislation.
 With this in mind, please see some links below that may help you to find out more about what you should be doing to adhere to the correct legislation.

 1) Anything food related - Anyone selling any kind of food needs to have a food hygiene certificate and meet the requirements set out by the food laws - https://www.food.gov.uk/business-guidance/food-hygiene-for-your-business

-3)Soaps, candles and cosmetics - This wonderful lady has created this blog all about what you need to know when selling cosmetics, check out her blog https://www.handmadebykathryn.co.uk/blogs/academy/clp-labelling-for-candles and for cosmetics including bath bombs https://craftcover.com/business-advice/starting-a-bath-bomb-business/#:~:text=To%20specifically%20sell%20bath%20bombs,into%20contact%20with%20the%20skin.
+3)Soaps, candles and cosmetics - This wonderful lady has created this blog all about what you need to know when selling cosmetics, check out her blog https://craftovator.co.uk/blogs/academy/clp-labelling-for-candles and for cosmetics including bath bombs https://craftcover.com/business-advice/starting-a-bath-bomb-business/#:~:text=To%20specifically%20sell%20bath%20bombs,into%20contact%20with%20the%20skin.

 5)Electrical items - https://www.pat-testing-training.net/articles/making-and-selling-lamps.php

 6) Silver jewellery - https://theassayoffice.com/current-legislation you MUST always display a Hallmarking explanation sheet as it is illegal to sell unhallmarked silver products

 If you find any more interesting information that you would like me to share on this page, please do share the links with me via email